-- 1. It builds the components core, init, the dynamic linker lib/ld, and app/hello. - 2.
+- 1. It builds the components core, init, and app/hello. - 2.
 It creates a fresh boot directory at < build-dir > /var/run/hello.
 This directory contains all files that will end up in the final boot image. - 3.
 It creates a configuration for the init component.
 The configuration starts the hello component as the only child of init.
 Session requests originating from the hello component will always be directed towards the parent of init, which is core.
 The <default> node declares that each component may consume up to 100 capabilities. - 4.
-It assembles a boot image with the executable ELF binaries produced by the build step.
+It assembles a boot image with the executable ELF binaries core, ld.lib.so (the dynamic linker), init, and hello.
 The binaries are picked up from the <build-dir>/bin/ subdirectory. - 5.
 It instructs Qemu (if used) to disable the graphical output. - 6.
 It triggers the execution of the system scenario and watches the log output for the given regular expression.
 The execution ends when the log output appears or after a timeout of 10 seconds.